Wendy Shay: Career

-She was introduced to music by Rufftown Records Manager Bullet and signed in January 2018 after the untimely death of label mate Ebony Reigns.
+She was introduced to music by Mohit Records Manager Bullet and signed in January 2018 after the untimely death of label mate Ebony Reigns.
 On 1 June 2018, Wendy Shay released her debut single "Uber Driver", produced by MOG Beatz.
 The song was released together with the official video the same day.

 Wendy Shay was recently enstooled as the Ahenemba Hemaa of Gomoa Afransi in the Central Region (Ghana) with the stool name Queen Ewurabena Ofosuhemaa Shay 1.

-Brand Ambassador
+Brand ambassador

 Wendy Shay is the brand ambassador for the Youth Employment Agency (YEA) in Ghana.

 There was a controversy around Wendy being sacked as the Brand Ambassador for the Youth Employment Agency (YEA) but was later confirmed that she is still the Ambassador.

 Performance

 Wendy Shay has performed at several events including Miss Ghana 2018 Finals, RTP Awards Africa 2018, BF Suma Ghana Connect 18 concert.

+Wendy Shay was named Discovery of the Year at the 2018 Vodafone Ghana Music Awards.
+She has also been nominated for several prizes in the past year, including the three Music prizes, where she won Breakthrough Of The Year, new artiste of the year at the Ghana Music Awards SA, Best New Artiste of the Year Ghana-Naija Showbiz Awards 2018, and Eastern Music Awards Video of the Year.